Talktolisten/Talktolisten/README.md

 ## Upcoming Features
 - **Voice cloning Support**: I'm testing an open-source voice cloning model to allow users to clone their voice and use it in the app.
 This will make the conversations more personal and engaging.
+- **Lock Screen Support**: I'm working on adding lock screen support, which will allow users to interact with the app even when their screen is locked.
+This feature will enhance the app's usability on the go, save battery life, and provide convenience for users who use earphones.
 - **Tuning Gemini Pro**: I'm working on tuning the Gemini Pro model to let the characters talk more naturally and life-like.

 ## Developer